avipars/pi-starter-code/camera/README.md

 # Camera

-Read this guide if you are having any issues with the camera: https://forums.raspberrypi.com/viewtopic.php?t=362707
+Read this [guide](https://forums.raspberrypi.com/viewtopic.php?t=362707) if you are having any issues connecting or using the camera

-Image previews will probably not work via headless mode, I use SCP usually to copy the saved image file from the Pi to my Desktop PC
+Image previews will not work via headless mode, I use SCP usually to copy the saved image file from the Pi to my Desktop PC

-I usually SSH into the pi and run some of these commands to get a picture/video
+I usually SSH into the Pi and run some of these commands to get a picture/video

 ### Via Python: